Best way to transfer money offshore

 To avoid such issues, individuals and businesses must ensure that:

-All income is properly declared.
+• All income is properly declared.

-Taxes are paid according to local regulations.
+• Taxes are paid in accordance with local regulations.

-Documentation supporting the origin of funds is available.
+• Documentation supporting the origin of funds is available.

 Maintaining transparency helps prevent administrative penalties and ensures smooth international transfers.